Doxuno

 DRAG-ALONG AND TAG-ALONG RIGHTS

-Drag-Along Rights: If Founders holding a majority of the Company's equity interests approve a sale, merger, or other change-of-control transaction, all Founders shall be required to participate in and consent to such transaction on the same terms and conditions.
+Drag-Along Rights: If Founders holding a majority of the equity approve a sale, merger, or other change-of-control transaction, all Founders shall participate and consent on the same terms.
 No Founder may unreasonably withhold consent to a transaction approved by the requisite majority.

-Tag-Along Rights: If any Founder proposes to sell or transfer their equity interest to a third party, each other Founder shall have the right to participate in such sale on the same terms and conditions, on a pro-rata basis.
-The selling Founder must provide written notice of the proposed sale to all other Founders at least thirty (30) days prior to the closing of such transaction.
+Tag-Along Rights: If any Founder proposes to sell their equity to a third party, each other Founder may participate in the sale on the same terms, pro rata.
+The selling Founder must give written notice at least thirty (30) days before closing.

 DISPUTE RESOLUTION

 Dispute Resolution: Any dispute, controversy, or claim arising out of or relating to this Agreement shall be resolved by Binding arbitration.
-Such arbitration shall be conducted in accordance with the rules of the American Arbitration Association in the State of Delaware and shall be enforceable under the Federal Arbitration Act, 9 U.S.C. §§1-16.
-The arbitrator's decision shall be final and binding, and judgment upon the award may be entered in any court of competent jurisdiction.
+Arbitration shall be conducted under the rules of the American Arbitration Association in the State of Delaware and is enforceable under the Federal Arbitration Act, 9 U.S.C. §§1-16.
+The award is final and binding, and judgment may be entered in any court of competent jurisdiction.

 GOVERNING LAW

-This Agreement shall be governed by and construed in accordance with the laws of the State of Delaware, without regard to its conflict of laws principles.
-Any legal action or proceeding arising under this Agreement shall be brought exclusively in the courts located in the State of Delaware, and the Founders hereby consent to personal jurisdiction and venue therein.
+This Agreement shall be governed by and construed in accordance with the laws of the State of Delaware, without regard to conflict-of-laws principles; the internal affairs of the Company are governed by the law of the state of formation.
+Any legal action arising under this Agreement shall be brought exclusively in the courts located in the State of Delaware, and the Founders consent to personal jurisdiction and venue therein.

 ENTIRE AGREEMENT

-This Agreement constitutes the entire agreement among the Founders with respect to the subject matter hereof and supersedes all prior and contemporaneous agreements, understandings, negotiations, and discussions, whether oral or written.
-No amendment or modification of this Agreement shall be valid unless made in writing and signed by all Founders.
-If any provision of this Agreement is held to be invalid or unenforceable, the remaining provisions shall continue in full force and effect.
+This Agreement constitutes the entire agreement among the Founders with respect to its subject matter and supersedes all prior and contemporaneous agreements, understandings, negotiations, and discussions, whether oral or written.
+No amendment is valid unless made in writing and signed by all Founders.
+If any provision is held invalid or unenforceable, the remaining provisions continue in full force and effect.

 FOUNDER 1